 The World Health Organisation defines stress as “the reaction people may have when presented with demands and pressures that are not matched to their knowledge and abilities and which challenge their ability to cope”.

 Stress can occur in a wide range of situations, but is often made worse when employees feel they have little support from supervisors and colleagues or little control over their work.

 Confidential staff counselling is available to all University employees free of charge.
-The aim of the service is to provide timely counselling and support to employees who have work related concerns or issues.
+The aim of the service is to provide timely counselling and support to employees who have work or non work related concerns or issues.